-Turmeric contains an active compound called curcumin, which has anti-inflammatory, antioxidant, and antimicrobial properties.
+Turmeric contains a bioactive compound called curcumin, which has anti-inflammatory, antioxidant, and antimicrobial properties.
 One animal study also suggested inhibitory effects of curcumin on viruses, like Zika, dengue virus, and hepatitis B.

 It's also been used to treat inflammatory bowel conditions like colitis and irritable bowel syndrome, making it great for the gut, registered dietitian Jess Cording, M.S., R.D., CDN, says.
 Here's exactly how much to take in a day to experience the therapeutic effects.

 Garlic can add flavor to almost any dish, and bonus: It has protective health benefits, too.
 "This superfood has very strong antimicrobial and antiviral properties," Moday says.
-"The potent sulfur compound allicin in garlic is known to treat serious GI infections such as SIBO (small-intestinal bacterial overgrowth) and kill parasites and yeast infections."
+"The potent sulfur compound allicin in garlic is known to help with GI infections such as SIBO (small-intestinal bacterial overgrowth) and help kill parasites and yeast infections."

 How to use: At the sign of an infection, Moday recommends eating one raw garlic clove a day or taking a concentrated allicin extract.
 For everyday use, add to pasta dishes, Brussels sprouts, hummus bowls, or pretty much anything needing a savory kick.

 "Ginger contains diverse bioactive compounds, such as gingerols, shogaols, and paradols," one study writes.
-These compounds have antioxidant, anti-inflammatory, and antimicrobial effects.
-Ginger has also been shown to manage headache, nausea, and cold symptoms.
+These compounds have antioxidant, anti-inflammatory, and antimicrobial actions in the bodyd.
+Ginger has also been shown to help with headache, nausea, and cold symptoms.

 How to use: Make this ayurvedic tea, add to a soup, take a ginger supplement.

 Supporting the immune system requires a holistic approach.
 Exercise, sleep, stress management, and, of course, proper hand hygiene all play a role.
-However, "Food is the No. 1 tool for better health," Gedroic says.
-"With 70% of our immune cells located in the gut, it makes sense to eat the right foods to nourish the gut—and keep our immunity strong."
+Still, diet is a vital tool for supporting your overall immunity—and getting adequate immune-supporting nutrients is paramount.